Chemistry Placement Exam

 I completed IB exams (or college level course work) in Chemistry.
 Can I place out of CHEM0330 and start with CHEM0350?

 Students with British A-level exams, scores of 6 or 7 on the IB-Higher Level Chemistry exam, or a grade of C or better in an equivalent college course at another university or college may start with CHEM0350.
-They are also able to transcript transfer credit for CHEM0330.
+They are also able to transcribe transfer credit for CHEM0330.
 You will need a course override to enroll in CHEM0350 in Semester II, please contact Sheila Quigley.

 Concentrating in Chemistry